 Bossington Beach, Exmoor, Somerset

-Pootle along the quiet narrow lanes, and through the tiny hamlet of Bossington, past picture-postcard thatched cottages where old-fashioned flowers tumble over the garden walls; eventually you’ll come to a little car park and then it’s a half mile walk to the beach.
-My word, it’s peaceful; a big stretch of pebbles, backed by marshland rich in wildlife, and a gorgeous backdrop of the Exmoor hills.
-Right on the beach there’s a WWII pillbox; on a clear day you can see Wales.
-Bossington and its beach are part of the Holnicote Estate, owned by the National Trust, and in true NT style, there are some very pretty tea shops nearby; pop in to Kitnors on your way back through the village.
+Part of the appeal of Bossington Beach has to be the drive there; pootle along the quiet narrow lanes, and through the tiny hamlet of Bossington, past picture-postcard thatched cottages where old-fashioned flowers tumble over the garden walls; eventually you’ll come to a little car park and then it’s a half mile walk to the beach.
+Goodness, it’s peaceful!
+A big stretch of pebbly beach is backed by marshland that's rich in wildlife, and then the spectacular landscape of Exmoor National Park.